-The Chinese New Year for 2020 falls on the 25th of January.
+The Chinese New Year for 2020 falls on the 24th of January at 9.41pm GMT.
 It is the Year of the Metal Rat and lasts until February 11th 2021.
 It will be an excellent year for initiating new strands in our lives which we can engage with, with real gusto and enthusiasm.
 Well planned moves could lead to greater prosperity.

 This is literally the year that you have been waiting for, with everything about 2020 holding just the right mix of everything you could want and nothing you don’t.
 For you, the year doesn’t begin on New Year’s Day but 24 days later, on 24th January.
 This is when the Chinese New Year opens the door to the Year of the Rat and the year when you literally come home and into your own.